WHO WE ARE

 Roy Garanton, Co-Founder & Co-Director

-Roy Garanton is an immigrant and ministry veteran from Venezuela, having served underserved and underrepresented populations for over 15 years.
-He has been at faith based and non-profit organizations throughout greater Minneapolis, Chicago, Oklahoma, the Texas border and San Francisco.
+Roy Garanton is an immigrant and ministry veteran from Venezuela, having served underserved and underrepresented populations for over 23 years.
+He has served at faith based and non-profit organizations throughout greater Minneapolis, Chicago, Oklahoma, the Texas border and San Francisco.
 As a founding member and initial program director for Heart Haven Outreach in Illinois and Program Manager at New Door Ventures in San Francisco, Roy has had the opportunity to see organizations grow and thrive through organizational change from start up through maturity.
-He has done extensive work in workforce, education and diversity with non-profit organizations and educational institutions.
-His work path has given him experience serving homeless, foster, juvenile system involved, substance abuse and recovery, mental health issues, abuse and low-income.
+Having worked in K-12 and higher education, he is passionate about opportunities to see critical pedagogy and equitable practices implemented in learning.
+He has done extensive work in the justice system, workforce, immigration, education and diversity with non-profit organizations and educational institutions.
+He is very passionate about capacity building and scaling, change management, human resources and compliance as well as staff development.
+His work path has given him experience with homeless, foster, criminal system involved, substance abuse and recovery, mental health issues, abuse and low-income populations.
 He has also served as a church planting team member for four Hispanic churches in Oklahoma, amongst others.

 Roy, has B.A in Psychology from Oklahoma Baptist University, an M.A in Organization and Leadership from the University of San Francisco, for which he wrote his thesis on “Latino Clergy as Agents of Community Resistance”.
+He is ABD on his Ed.D in International and Multicultural Education from with a focus on race and justice where his dissertation "Towards a Sacred Critical Theory" explored the need for being critical about our faith and its effects on society in light of polarization, nationalism and toxic climates.
+He was ordained as reverend in 2002 by Primera Iglesia.
 He has also completed leadership fellowships by ProInspire (2015), CompassPointe and the California Wellness Foundation (2014) and Emerging Ministries of the Bay (2013).
 His most recent volunteer experience consisted of serving as Commissioner at the Juvenile Justice Commission (2013-2017) for the city of San Francisco.
 He resides in San Francisco.

-At his core, Roy loves the opportunity to serve those who need another chance.
-He likes Star Wars, the outdoors and the Pacific breeze, hi-fi audio and exploring the Bay Area.
+At his core, Roy loves the opportunity to serve those who need another chance and believes we all need a second, third or fourth opportunity.
+He sees forgiveness as the great equalizer needed in our polarized society.
+He loves critical theories, liberation theologies and exploring new ideas.
+He identifies as a pacifist.
+He enjoys Star Wars, the outdoors and the Pacific breeze, playing guitar, hi-fi audio and exploring the Bay Area.

 Kirk Davis, Co-Founder & Co-Director